jamie120/ms4-wild-mile/testing.md

     8. Adjust z-index on 'my-account' dropdown menu, to fix issue when empty toast messages element was preventing use of nav dropdown upon sign in.
     9. Create error handling templates for 400,403,404,500 errors.
     10. Move confirmation email code to checkout_success view, to ensure emails are sent to users for all orders.
+    11. Update vehicle length, height and width fields in CamperConversion.model from IntegerField to DecimalField(max-digits=3, decimal_places=2)   - to allow upto 9.99 values to be entered.

 <div align="right">
     <a href="#contents"> ⇧ Back To Contents </a>
 </div>